Two Equivalent Realizations of Trigonometric Dynamical Affine Quantum Group $U_{q,x}(\widehat{sl_2})=U_{q,\lambda}(\widehat{sl_2})$, Drinfeld Currents and Hopf Algebroid Structures: Introduction

 There is another construction of the elliptic affine algebra, denoted $E_{\tau,\eta}(\slth)$, by Enriquez and Felder \cite{EF}, using both positive and negative half-currents (for the precise relation to $U_{q,p}(\slth)$ see Section (6.2) in \cite{JKOS2}).
 At $c=0$, we can identify $U_{q,p}(\slth)$ with Felder's original elliptic quantum group $E_{\tau,\eta}=E_{\tau,\eta}[SL_2]$ (the topmost box) \cite{Felder}.
 A vertex-type non-dynanical elliptic quantum algebra $A_{q,p}=A_{q,p}(\slth)$ is investigated in \cite{yan}.

-J. Ding and I. Frenkel \cite{DF} prove an isomorphism between the two presentations of the quantum affine algebra $U_{q}(\slth)$ - in terms of Drinfeld currents \cite{Drinfeld} and via $RLL$-relations $U(R_q(\slth)),$ due to Reshetikhin and Semenov Tian-Shanksy \cite{RS}.
-The non-elliptic limit of $A_{q,p}(\slth)$, denoted $A_{q,0}(\slth)$, is the box $A_{q,0}$ in the Figure \ref{fig:algebradegenerations}.
-This algebra is also considered in \cite{yan} and it is speculated there that it must be the same as the quantum affine algebra $U_{q}(\slth)$ in \cite{DF}, which is indicated by the {\em two arrows} connecting the lowest two boxes.
-Actually, the results of this paper confirm their speculation, although somewhat indirectly.
+J. Ding and I. Frenkel \cite{DF} proved an equivalence $U_{q}(\glnh) \simeq U(R_q(\glnh))$, between two realizations of the quantum affine algebra associated with $\glnh$, in terms of Drinfeld currents \cite{Drinfeld} and via $RLL$-relations \cite{RS}, due to Reshetikhin and Semenov Tian-Shanksy.
+The non-elliptic limit of $A_{q,p}(\slth)$ is also considered in \cite{yan} and it is speculated there that it must be the same as the quantum affine algebra $U(R_q(\slth))$.
 The dynamical quantum group $F_{q,\la}=F_{q,\la}[SL_2]$ is discussed in \cite {EV1, KR}, based on an FRST-construction.
-Farthest on the left sits $U_q=U_q(\slt)$, the usual Drinfeld-Jimbo quantum group.
+Farthest on the left in Figure \ref{fig:algebradegenerations} sits $U_q=U_q(\slt)$, the usual Drinfeld-Jimbo quantum group.

 Clearly, only the box that is in the center of Figure \ref{fig:algebradegenerations} remains to be investigated.
 Since it is only one link away from four other boxes, it is natural to expect that it has all the desirable characteristics of those algebras.
 The purpose of this article is to confirm this expectation by defining two dynamical quantum algebras $U_{q,x}(\glth)$ and $U(R_{q,x}(\glth))$, endowing them with suitable H-bialgebroid structures and proving that they are isomorphic as $H$-algebras.
-Thus we extend the corresponding result of Ding-Frenkel to the dynamical case.
+Thus we extend the corresponding result of Ding-Frenkel to the dynamical case (for $N=2$).
 We also confirm that the generators and relations for the degenerations in the non-dynamical and non-affine directions are consistent with the known models.
 As mentioned earlier, one recovers $U_{q,x}(\slth)$ in the limit as $p \to 0$ of the elliptic algebra $U_{q,p}(\slth)$ \cite {JKOS,K2}, allowing us to identify $U_{q,x}(\slth)$ with $U_{q,p}(\slth)/\ p \cdot U_{q,p}(\slth)$.
 Our algebra is similar, but not identical, to the construction by P. Xu in \cite{Ping} of the dynamical quantum groupoid for {\em finite-dimensional} Lie algebras.